ioggstream/python-course/sparql-101/01-knowledge.md

 dog_uri = URIRef("https://dbpedia.org/data/Dog")
 ```

-We'll see how to use URIs to express knowledge.
+We'll see how to use IRIs to express knowledge.

 ----